 Par 4 478 yard 18th Hole – The 18th is one hole that I would love to play but I think I would post a Kevin Na type score come Sunday with the pressure.
 The 18th has a very tight fairway forcing the players to be extremely accurate.
 To add to the difficulty there is a bunker on the right and a creek down the left hand side.
 The green is well guarded and will force players to once again be accurate.
 This is always an interesting finishing hole.

-There will be 17 past major champions competing this week, once again showing the depth in this field.
-All the players know the competition level is at premium this week in North Carolina so expect the cream of the crop to rise to the top.
-Look for the top players in the world to battle it out, while a lesser known play or two attempts to make a statement.
+There will be 16 past major champions competing this week, once again showing the depth in this field.
+All the players know the competition level is at a premium this week in North Carolina, so expect the cream of the crop to rise to the top.
+Look for the top players in the world to battle it out, but a few lesser known players will also try to make a statement.

 Steve’s Six Pack System Picks